kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-vs-reactive.md

 ---

-## The real trade-off: explicit control flow vs explicit flow control
+## The real trade-off: explicit control flow vs explicit flow control { #real-trade-off }

 The deepest comparison can be expressed as a trade between two kinds of explicitness.